WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/element_packages/form.md

 ### Text field

-The single-line text field control is specified in RML by the `<input type="text" />`{:.tag} tag.
-A password-style text field can be specified by the `<input type="password" />`{:.tag} tag.
-The interface to both of these elements is the `Rml::ElementFormControlInput` class.
+The single-line text field control is specified in RML by the `<input type="text" />` tag.
+A password-style text field can be specified by the `<input type="password" />` tag.
+The interface to both of these elements is the `apui::ElementFormControlInput` class.

 The size of a text field refers of the average number of characters visible across the field.
-The value can be set with the `size`{:.attr} attribute.
+The value can be set with the `size` attribute.

-The maximum number of characters allowed in a text field is set with the `maxlength`{:.attr} attribute.
+The maximum number of characters allowed in a text field is set with the `maxlength` attribute.

 #### Text selection
-{:#text-selection}

-Input elements with text and password types are represented by the `Rml::ElementFormControlInput` class, which contains the following text selection interface.
+Input elements with text and password types are represented by the `apui::ElementFormControlInput` class, which contains the following text selection interface.

 ```cpp
 /// Selects all text.